SteelSocket/texc/docs/settings.md

 # Info

-After running the texc for the first time, a default settings.ini is generated in local appdata folder (On Windows: `Users\AppData\Local\texc\settings.ini`).
+After running the texc for the first time, a default settings.ini is generated in local appdata folder.
+On Windows: `%LOCALAPPDATA%\texc\settings.ini`
+On Linux: `~/.local/share/texc/settings.ini`

 Settings is loaded at the start of `texc`, For any changes in settings.ini to take effect please close and run texc again.
 # Settings

 ## [__internel__]